-10.05 Paid Family and Medical Leave Program: Beginning January 1, 2019, with benefits effective January 1, 2020 and onward, eligible employees are covered by Washington's Family and Medical Leave Program, RCW 50A.04.
+10.05 Paid Family and Medical Leave Program: Eligible employees are covered by Washington's Family and Medical Leave Program, RCW 50A.04.
 Eligibility for leave and benefits is established by Washington law and therefore independent of this Agreement.
-Benefits for this program are funded by both Employer and employee payroll contributions, with the Employer and Union agreeing to the statutory default cost-sharing percentages listed in RCW 50A.04.115.
+Benefits for this program are funded by both Employer and employee payroll contributions.
+The Employer and employee are responsible for their respective statutory default cost-sharing percentages listed in RCW 50A.04.115.
 As permitted by Washington law, the Employer may elect to self-insure, provided benefits are identical or better than those provided by the State.